-Classification and model evaluation: We perform classification of seven-class facial expressions using one-versus-all scheme.
-A nested10x2 fold cross-validation (CV) is proposed for the model evaluation where a two-fold inner CV is nested within each of ten-fold CV.
+Classification and model evaluation: We perform classification of seven facial expressions using the one-versus-all scheme.
+A nested10x2 fold cross-validation (CV) is proposed for the model evaluation where a two-fold inner CV is nested within each of ten-fold outer CV.
 The two-fold CV split the nine-fold training data 50%-50% to identify the best classifier hyperparameters via grid search.
 The best model hyperparameters are then used to train the classifier model on the nine-fold data to test on the left-out data fold.
-[Classifier models] A mean area under the receiver operating characteristics curve (AUC) is used to evaluate the overall classification performance since AUC accounts for both model sensitivity and specificity at various classification scores.
-The classification performance reveals 1) how good is the point cloud clustering and 2) how informative are the parametric features in representing local patterns in point clouds.
+We use the gradient boosted classifier model because of its superiority among existing state-of-the-art classifier models.
+A mean area under the receiver operating characteristics curve (AUC) is used to evaluate the overall classification performance since AUC accounts for both model sensitivity and specificity at various classification scores.
+The classification performance reveals 1) how good is the point cloud segmentation and 2) how informative are the proposed parametric features in representing local patterns of point clouds.

 Results:

-The proposed pipeline is evaluated using 50 3D point cloud samples per facial expressions with a total of 350 samples for seven expression labels.
+The proposed pipeline is evaluated using 50 3D point cloud samples per facial expressions with a total of 350 face samples.
 The key results are discussed below.

 Facial segmentations: One of the main challenges in facial segmentation is to maintain consistent labels for all facial segments.
-To be consistent with the cluster labels and locations across 3D facial point clouds, we use a reference face to first obtain a centroid using K-means algorithm.
-The centroid is then used as initial seed location prior to segmenting the remainder of the facial point clouds.
-We apply four clustering routines: 1) K-means Euclidean, 2) K-means Mahalanobis, 3) Gaussian mixture model, 4) spectral clustering with K-means to visualize how these algorithms effectively segment different facial regions.
+To be consistent with the cluster labels and locations across 3D facial point clouds, we use a reference face to first obtain a set of centroids for eight segments using the K-means algorithm.
+These centroids are then used as initial seed locations for segmenting the remainder of the facial point clouds.
+We apply and compare four clustering routines: 1) K-means Euclidean, 2) K-means Mahalanobis, 3) Gaussian mixture model, 4) spectral clustering with K-means in the facial segmentation task.
 Figure~\ref{fig:01} shows representative results of facial segmentations.
-The K-means algorithm identifies most meaningful facial parts with uniform cluster segments as reflected in respective Silhouette plots.
-Therefore, we use K-means algorithm for facial segmentation step in the proposed pipeline.
+The K-means algorithm identifies most meaningful facial parts with uniform cluster segments as reflected in its respective Silhouette plot.
+Therefore, we use K-means algorithm with Euclidean for facial segmentation in the subsequent steps of the proposed pipeline.

 Figure 1.
-Facial 3D point cloud segmentation and Silhouette plots using K-means (Euclidean), K-means (Mahalanobis), Gaussian mixture model, and spectral clustering.
+Facial 3D point cloud segmentation and Silhouette plots using (a, b) K-means (Euclidean), (b) K-means (Mahalanobis), (c) Gaussian mixture model, and (d) spectral clustering.
 K-means algorithm appears to segment the point cloud in anatomically meaningful way.